monotux.tech

 Running Grocy in Podman

-podman, pod, grocy, ubuntu, systemd, Caddy
+podman, pod, grocy, ubuntu, systemd, Caddy, ACME

 My SO actually asked me to setup something self-hosted!
 Wow.
 So today we are setting up grocy, and we are not using the easiest way to do it.